megaeriv/Advanced-Data-Analytics--SQL/README.md

 5. Data Segmentation 🗂️
 6. Reporting 📝

 ### 1. Change over Time ⏳
+- This is a technique to analyze how a measure evolves over time
+- It helps track trends and identify seasonality of data

 ### 2. Cumulative Analysis 📈

 ### 3. Performance Analysis ⚙️

 ### 4. Part-to-Whole 🧩

 ### 5. Data Segmentation 🗂️

 ### 6. Reporting 📝